 Banked blood that is available for transfusion does not contain HIV.
 A person also cannot contract HIV from organ and tissue donations, as these have also undergone testing.

 When scientists were first identifying HIV, they recognized the symptoms of the condition but did not know what virus caused it.
 As a result, they did not test donated blood for HIV.

 Now, however, blood bank officials test donated blood to ensure that no viruses are present.

 Fact: Doctors consider HIV transmission via open-mouth kissing (French kissing) and oral sex rare but possible.

 During oral sex, placing the mouth on the penis, vagina, or anus can potentially expose a person to infected fluids that could enter mucus membranes in the mouth.

-While the risk of contracting HIV as a result of oral sex is low, a person can still take steps to protect themselves if their partner is has HIV.
+While the risk of contracting HIV as a result of oral sex is

 To prevent transmission, doctors recommend monogamous sex with a partner who is taking antiretroviral therapy consistently.
 Antiretroviral therapy can reduce a person's viral levels so that HIV is untransmittable.

 Another rare mode of transmission is deep, open-mouth kissing.
 A person cannot contract HIV from kissing someone on the cheeks or even on the lips.